5.2 Sponsored Research Staff Appointments

 Appointments to this rank are of indefinite duration and are reviewed within every four-year period.
 (See Section 5.4.2 Periodic Review.)
 There is a one-year notice of termination, which will not be reduced because of the reorganization or closing of the department or other academic unit to which the individuals are assigned.
 An appointment may be terminated for cause at any time.

-Incumbents are accorded principal investigator status.
+Principal Research Scientists, Principal Research Engineers, and Principal Research Associates are accorded principal investigator status.
 Appointees receive benefits as described in Section 7.4 Benefits for Faculty and Staff Members and accrue 15 days of vacation for the first year of employment and 20 days of vacation thereafter.

 5.2.2 Research and Program Scientists, Engineers, and Associates